tess-jl/aws-developer-course/notes/AWS_Fundamentals.md

 -In instance console--> public IP, public DNS--> how we can connect over the web! --> copy the public IP address--> click on security group--> inbound rules--> check tcp protocol
 -open a terminal
 -"ssh ec2-user@" followed by IP --> see that permission is denied --> because we need to use the key pair file that downloaded immediately after I launched the instance
+-**"AWS course Tess$ ssh -i EC2tutorial.pem ec2-user@[IP address]"** -get a warning about unprotected private key file --> permission is 0644 --> private key can link --> will say bad permissions
+-to fix: "chmod 0400 EC2tutorial.pem" and then rerun "ssh -i EC2tutorial.pem ec2-user@[IP address]" in CL --> NOW have SSH'd into the Amazon Linux 2 AMI, we're in the machine
+-we will run lots of commands from our EC2 machine/server!
+-to exit: control-d or write "exit"

+### EC2 Instance Connect (alternative to SSH from the CLI)
+-go to EC2 console on AWS --> click connect button next to launch instance --> see options for how to connect and select EC2 instance connection, a browser-based instance connection --> ec2-user --> click connect --> in!
+-from the browser we can do the same sort of thing!!no terminal and no keys--> AWS handles keys behind the scenes -STILL need SSH port 22 rule in instance for this to work -only works with Amazon Linux 2 AMI!

+###